MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced.md

 - **Solution Setup** - These steps are specific to each solution you wish to support with the ALM Accelerator.
 The section covers setting up the solution-specific pipelines, branch policies, deployment variables to support connections references, environment variables, and AAD group sharing.
 - **Importing the Solution and Configuring the App** - This section takes you through the steps required to import the actual AA4PP canvas app and configuring the included custom connector.
 - **Using the ALM Accelerator App** - A short introduction to using the AA4PP canvas app
-- **Troubleshooting** - A few pointers on some known issues and how to remediate these.
+- **Troubleshooting** - A few pointers on some known issues and how to remediate them.

 ## Prerequisites